 "We still have the risk that the situation can get out of

 control especially in terms of the banking sector," he said.

 "That's why we have pressure for lower core yields."

 Having rejected a proposed levy on bank deposits in exchange

-for the EU bailout earlier in the week, Nicosia had turned to
+for an EU bailout earlier in the week, Nicosia had turned to the

-the Kremlin hoping the billions of euros wealthy Russians have
+Kremlin hoping the billions of euros wealthy Russians have in

 But with those hopes dashed, the focus was back on what